We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 In addition to the rental car cost, expect to pay another USD$15 for a day pass to the area for the vehicle.

-One of the most popular places to visit near Las Vegas is the Hoover Dam.
+One of the most popular places to visit within 30 minutes of Las Vegas is the Hoover Dam.

 This engineering marvel was built between 1931-36 during the Great Depression by thousands of workers.